Chart Color Schemes

 Norman Gardens has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 36 projects likely impacting the area.
-Notable ones include Capricorn Square Essential Service Centre, The Gardens Estate Norman Gardens, Ninja-Themed Playground Springfield Drive, and Central Queensland University Norman Gardens Campus.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 35 projects that could affect the region.
+Notable initiatives include Capricorn Square Essential Service Centre, The Gardens Estate in Norman Gardens, Ninja-Themed Playground on Springfield Drive, and Central Queensland University's Norman Gardens Campus.

 Professional plan users can use the search below to filter and access additional projects.